libis/rdm-integration/ddi-cdi.md

 ### Step 5: CDI Generation

 The Go backend now assembles a manifest (JSON) that captures dataset context alongside every selected file (physical paths, discovered metadata, ingest/xconvert fragments, and processing options).
-It then invokes [`cdi_generator.py`](image/cdi_generator.py) once via `--manifest <manifest-path>`, letting the Python layer iterate through each entry, emit DDI-CDI output, and surface any warnings back to the job log.
+It then invokes [`cdi_generator_jsonld.py`](image/cdi_generator_jsonld.py) once via `--manifest <manifest-path>`, letting the Python layer iterate through each entry, emit DDI-CDI output, and surface any warnings back to the job log.
 Legacy single-file invocations still work for ad-hoc CLI use, but the automated job defaults to manifest mode for consistency and performance.

 Within this manifest-driven run, the generator:

-- Constructs a DDI-CDI compliant RDF graph
+- Constructs a DDI-CDI 1.0 compliant JSON-LD document
+- Uses the official DDI-CDI context: `https://ddi-cdi.github.io/m2t-ng/DDI-CDI_1-0/encoding/json-ld/ddi-cdi.jsonld`
-- Describes the dataset structure (physical and logical representations)
+- Describes the dataset structure using WideDataSet, WideDataStructure, and related types
-- Documents each variable with its properties and relationships
+- Documents each variable with InstanceVariable, RepresentedVariable, and component types
 - Records provenance information (processing timestamp, tools used)
 - Writes optional per-run summary JSON when `--summary` is enabled (used by the backend to capture profiling metadata)
-- Outputs the result in RDF Turtle format (a human-readable semantic format)
+- Outputs the result in JSON-LD format with MIME type `application/ld+json`

 ### Step 6: Presentation

 The generated metadata is:

 - Cached for quick retrieval
-- Displayed in an interactive SHACL form (provided by ULB Darmstadt)
+- Displayed in the interactive **cdi-viewer** (embedded via iframe)
-- Validated against DDI-CDI shapes and constraints
+- Validated against official DDI-CDI SHACL shapes from ddi-cdi.github.io
 - Made available for download or further processing

 ---